 We walked across the playground to the pyramid.
 It was made of cement and painted yellow.
 If you allow yourself to buy into the concept, you could imagine that this is a corner of a humongous cube.
-There were a couple of plaques on the ground that demonstrated the idea of the artwork.
-To figure out a way to rotate that imaginary cube such that the corners or vertices of the cube all emerge on land instead of the sea is amazing to me.
+To figure out a way to rotate that imaginary cube such that the corners or vertices of the cube all emerge on land instead of the sea is pretty cool.

 Omar was not so impressed.
 “How much did we pay for this tour?” he joked.

 There was a set of swings next to the pyramid and we sat and swayed on it for a while.
 We talked about how long it had been since we sat on a swing, the Nicaraguan health care, how easy it is to buy antibiotics and painkillers over the counter, and how Roser preferred not to use a nebulizer for her asthma.

 After a while, we decided to move on and we started to go back to the road.
 There was something on the ground that caught my eye.
 I bent down to pick it up.
 It was a slingshot, one of those old-fashioned ones constructed out of a Y from a branch of a tree.
 I shot pebbles with it.
 Omar and Roser wanted to try it.
 Apparently, neither of them had used a slingshot before and Bonnie and I showed them how.